Schluggi/pymap-copy/README.md

 If you know the source mailbox has a lot of small mails use a higher size.
 In the case of lager mails use a lower size to counter timeouts.
 For bad internet connections you also should use a lower sized buffer.

-## TODO
-- [ ] Quota warning if source is bigger than the destination

 ## Credits
-Created and maintained by Schluggi
+Created and maintained by Schluggi.